ScottLogic/blog/_posts/2025-07-09-making-digital-emissions-data-work-better.md

 The [Emissions Report Schema](https://www.techcarbonstandard.org/schemas/emissions-report/v0-0-1) defines what goes into each individual report,  such as the time period, the business unit (i.e. a sub-group, region or country), whether the data was verified by an outside auditor, and links to detailed methodology documents.

-The [Tech Carbon Standard Schema](https://www.techcarbonstandard.org/schemas/tech-carbon-standard/v0-0-1) contains the actual emissions values, organised into four clear categories, Upstream, Direct Operational, Indirect Operational and Downstream emissions.
+All of this structure ultimately leads to the core emissions data contained in the [Tech Carbon Standard Schema](https://www.techcarbonstandard.org/schemas/tech-carbon-standard/v0-0-1).
+This is where all the actual emissions values or stored, organised into four clear categories, Upstream, Direct Operational, Indirect Operational and Downstream emissions.

 This building block approach is a key feature of the schema design as it means companies can break-down their emissions reporting by logical business units, support year over year reports,  each using different versions of the standard, without requiring them to update previous reports.